Back to News

 From wattleseed to Kakadu plum, Kaiyu Superfoods celebrates the richness of native botanicals.
 Working hand-in-hand with Indigenous growers, they craft teas, protein blends and superfood mixes that nourish body, Country, and community — ensuring First Nations people share in every step of the journey.

-Read more about Kaiyu Superfoods here.
+Learn more about Kaiyu Superfoods via their website.

 MURRA NEXUS